Shmakov/Honeypot/README.md

 cd Honeypot/ && npm install
 sudo node app.js # Please think twice before running random person's code with the sudo privileges
 ```
+That is it.
+You should be able to access the app on the port 80 from your web-browser.

 ## Monthly Statistics
 Stats for the past 30 days are available at https://tail-f.shmakov.net/stats